karans-15/furniture-shopping-cart/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo:
 - What was your experience?
 - What have you learned/improved?
 - Your wisdom? :)